evius/octodoodle-web/content/index/roadmap/01-social-giveaway.md

 ---
-title: Social Media Giveaway
+title: Sweet Giveaway
 color: cyan lighten-3
 rank: 1
+image: /images/rm-sweet-giveaway.svg
 ---

-9 (3 x 3) Cryptopi will be given away when we reach 250, 500 and 750 followers on Twitter and Discord combined.
-Cryptopi received when the sale starts.
+We have a sweet giveaway when we reach 5000 followers across all Social platforms.
+It's going to be a surprise but donut worry, we'll be sprinkling some more details soon.
+Stay tuned to Social Media.